lit/lit-element/docs/index.md

 <div class="responsive-row center">
 <div style="max-width: 600px">

-LitElement is brought to you by developers on the Google Chrome team that helped define the Web Component standards with the input of web developers at organizations big and small around the world.
+LitElement is brought to you by developers on the Google Chrome team with the input of web developers at organizations big and small around the world.

 </div>
 </div>